In-house or out-house: Is it time to outsource bioinformatics?

 It would make sense for academic teams to outsource their analysis to bioinformaticians offering their paid services, either as freelance actors or as part of a for-profit company.
 They provide both expertise and also have a strong incentive to maintain and update their pipelines over the long term, resulting in more efficient and quicker analysis.

 This is even more crucial as bioinformatics is becoming more complex and specialised.
 It is increasingly hard for a bioinformatician (let alone a student) to become an expert in all the areas and subareas of bioinformatic analysis.
 And yet, in academia bioinformaticians are often expected to deal with vastly different data types analysis (e.g. protein structure, phylogenetic tree analysis and epigenomics) at a deep level.
-Thus, outsourcing tasks for which there is no competence in a group saves time and also ensures the analysis is performed by a bioinformatician who is highly familiar with the data and the methods of analysis.

 References